clap-rs/clap-book/src/ch01-01-02-config.md

 There are a few factors that impact our decision to use owned or borrowed data such as:

- * Will our program need to, or be able to run in parrellel?
+ * Will our program need to, or be able to run in parallel?
  * How long will our application need access to the information inside `Config`?
  * Will our application need access to *all* of the information inside `Config` at all times, or only a subset?
- * Will the `Config` need to be mutable throughout the applicaitons execution, or is it only mutable during creation while all information is being normalized?
+ * Will the `Config` need to be mutable throughout the applications execution, or is it only mutable during creation while all information is being normalized?

-For `rwc` we *could* count multiple files in parrellel, or perhaps divide files into chunks and count those in parallel, but we'll start out processing files in serial for simplicity and add in parallelized portions as we advance.
+For `rwc` we *could* count multiple files in parallel, or perhaps divide files into chunks and count those in parallel, but we'll start out processing files in serial for simplicity and add in paralleled portions as we advance.